TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Tutorial.rst

 Create a console command from scratch
 =====================================

-A console command is always situated in an Extension.
+A console command is always situated in an extension.
 If you want to create one, :ref:`kickstart a custom extension <extension-kickstart>` or use your sitepackage extension.